edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 ![Raspberry Pi image settings](../.gitbook/assets/fomo-stock-tracker-brainchip/pi5-image.png)

-Once the micro-SD card is flashed and verified, eject it and install it on your Raspberry Pi 5 slot.
+Once the micro-SD card is flashed and verified, eject it and install it in your Raspberry Pi 5.

 ## Setting up the Development Environment